bartfeenstra/betty/documentation/development/plugin/place-type.rst

      -  :py:class:`betty.ancestry.place_type.PlaceType`
    * -  Repository
      -  :py:attr:`betty.project.Project.place_types`
-            All place types, including those defined in the project configuration
-     -  :py:class:`betty.ancestry.place_type.PLACE_TYPE_REPOSITORY`
-            Only place types available to any project

 Place types are used to indicate the **type** of a :doc:`/usage/ancestry/place`, such as a country, a city, or a house number.